 - iOS: Prompt, others

-If you want to connect your Windows PC with a Linux PC then you a software called ‘PuTTY’ which you can download from here.
+If you want to connect your Windows PC with a Linux PC then you need software called ‘PuTTY’.

 After installation it’ll look a lot like this: